 The NG-RAN node shall, include the same values of the AIOTF Identifier IE, the A-IoT Correlation Identifier IE and the RAN A-IoT Device NGAP ID IE in the COMMAND RESPONSE message as received from the COMMAND REQUEST message.

-If the Command Assistance Information IE is included in the COMMAND REQUEST message, the NG-RAN node may take the information into account as defined in TS 38.300 [8].
+If the Command Assistance Information IE is included in the Command Request Transfer IE in the COMMAND REQUEST message, the NG-RAN node may take the information into account as defined in TS 38.300 [8].

 -----------------Unchanged parts are skipped----------------------